LOS ANGELES — At its prime, the space shuttle Endeavour circled the globe at 17,500 mph, faster than a speeding bullet.

 The behemoth transport has caused headaches for shopkeepers along the route who counted on cheering crowds jamming the curbs to boost business.

-In the days leading up to Endeavour's move, the owners of Randy's Donuts sold shuttle-shaped pastries emblazoned with the NASA logo and even hung a shuttle replica inside the giant doughnut hole sign visible from the busy Interstate 405.
+In the days leading up to Endeavour's move, the owners of Randy's Donuts sold shuttle-shaped pastries emblazoned with the NASA logo and even hung a miniature shuttle replica inside the giant doughnut sign visible from the freeway.

 Co-owner Larry Weintraub planned to watch the shuttle creep by the roadside sign, which has been featured in several movies.
-But the store, which serves up sweets 24-7, will be closed Friday night.
+But the store, which serves up sweets 24-7, will be closed.

 "I'm still excited, but I'm disappointed that people aren't going to be able to stand in the streets and shout 'Yay,'" he said.